-Section 4.106.8 of the California Green Building Standards Code is added as mandatory and amended to read:
+Section A4.106.8 of the California Green Building Standards Code is adopted as mandatory and amended to read:

 A4.106.8 Electric Vehicle (EV) Charging for Residential Structures.
-Newly constructed single family and multifamily residential structures, including residential structures constructed as part of a mixed use development, shall comply with the following requirements for electric vehicle supply equipment (EVSE).
+Newly constructed single family and multifamily residential structures, including residential structures constructed as part of a mixed-use development, shall comply with the following requirements for electric vehicle supply equipment (EVSE).
 All parking space calculations under this section shall be rounded up to the next full space.
 The requirements stated in this section are in addition to those contained in Section 4.106.4 of the California Green Building Standards Code.
-In the event of a conflict between this section and Section 4.106.4 of the California Green Building requirements shall prevail.
+In the event of a conflict between this section and Section 4.106.4 of the California Green Building Standards Code, the more robust EV Charging requirements shall prevail.

-A4.106.8.1 Definitions.
+Definitions.
 For the purposes of this section, the following definitions shall apply: